As the weather gets colder and we all spend more and more time indoors, we know that colds, flu, and viruses are more likely to spread.

 When you add it all up, it’s more and more clear that getting plenty of vitamin D is the key to preventing getting sick in the first place, and preventing illnesses from turning severe.

 And yet, 42% of Aericans are vitamin D deficient.
 If you aren’t already taking a D3 supplement, let this be a warning to you that you should start.

 Yes, you should also be getting 20 minutes of sun per day – even in the winter – to aid your body’s natural production of the hormone that is vitamin D. But if you live in the US, the sun is not enough in the winter.
 You need to supplement also.

 All of that said, D3 supplementation alone is NOT enough.
 In order to maximize the benefits of D3, you have to pair it with the key that promotes its absorption, which is vitamin K2.

 Not only will this powerful combination strengthen your immune system, but also it will provide you with stronger bones to prevent osteoporosis both today and long-term, and may reduce your risk of heart disease.

 Vitamin K deficiency is linked to an increased risk of blood vessel calcification, a cause of heart disease.
 That may be because K2 works synergistically with D3 to keep calcium in bones and out of the heart, joints, kidneys, and brain – all places you do NOT want these key minerals.

 That’s why D3+K2 team up for your bone health as well, making it possible to absorb calcium in the foods you eat and keeping it in the bones where it belongs.

-Our new D3+K2 plant-based liquid supplement is made from the highest quality sources of D3 and K2, called MK-7, along with Organic hemp oil, Organic extra virgin olive oil, and vitamin E to increase bioavailability, absorption, and assimilation.
+Our new D3+K2 plant-based liquid supplement is made from the highest quality sources of D3 and K2, called MK-7, along with Organic oil, Organic extra virgin olive oil, and vitamin E to increase bioavailability, absorption, and assimilation.

 There has never been a better D3 supplement available anywhere to prevent life-threatening deficiency.